Sienci-Labs/Resources/lmmk3/lmk3-assembly/lmk3-table-mounting.md

     ![](/_images/_lmmk3/_assembly/_tablemount/lmk3_tablemounting_render_23.png){.aligncenter .size-medium}

-1. Download the latest version of gSender [https://sienci.com/gsender/] onto your computer.
-Detailed installation instructions can be found on this page [https://resources.sienci.com/view/gs-installation/].
+1. Download the latest version of [gSender](https://sienci.com/gsender/) onto your computer.
+Detailed installation instructions can be found on [this page](https://resources.sienci.com/view/gs-installation/).

 1. Connect to gSender through USB using the top left corner dropdown.